 Requirements Analysis and Specification Writing are sciences practiced by many, mastered by surprisingly few.
 And yet, the payoff from achieving excellence in these areas is large.
-The two aspects, Requirements Analysis and Specification Writing, are treated as separate but related topics, each in a module of three and two days’ duration.
+The two aspects, Requirements Analysis and Specification Writing, are treated as separate but related topics.

 This course is recognized by Engineers Australia for CPD purposes (40 hours).
+This course is recognized by Engineering New Zealand for 40 CPD hours (click here for details).
 This course may be credited toward the maintenance of the INCOSE Certified Systems Engineering Professional (CSEP) accreditation for 40 Professional Development Units.
 This course is recognized by ECSA South Africa (ref.
 INCOSE 15/032) for CPD 5 points.